 In the public eye, Duroplast suffered from a degrading image.
 This was due to the constant jokes and mockery about the usage of this material in Trabants.
 It became a laughingstock in magazines like ‘Car and Driver’ along with other western auto magazines.
 This led to the rise of a made-up rumour that Trabant was made up of corrugated cardboard.

 Urea-formaldehyde is a thermosetting plastic resin or polymer which is also non-transparent.
 It is also referred to as urea-methanal because it has a very common structure along with a synthesis pathway.
 This material is produced by using formaldehyde and urea.
 Urea-formaldehyde is largely used in finishes, medium-density fibreboard (MDF), adhesives, particleboard and moulded objects.

 This material is also related to amino resins, they belong to a class of thermosetting plastic resins and out of these, urea-formaldehyde manages to make up worldwide production of 80%.
-The automobile tires which are used to improve the bonding of tire cord and rubber is one such example of this material.
-Apart from this, the moulding of electrical devices, the usage in paper to improve tear strength and jar caps also use urea-formaldehyde.
+Automobile tires which are used to improve the bonding of tire cord and rubber are one such example of this material.
+Apart from this, the moulding of electrical devices, the usage of paper to improve tear strength and jar caps also use urea-formaldehyde.

-The properties and attributes of this material include a high heat-distortion, mould shrinkage and elongation.
+The properties and attributes of this material include high heat distortion, mould shrinkage and elongation.
 Apart from this, it also provides high tensile strength, low water absorption, high surface hardness, flexural modulus and volume resistance, Urea-formaldehyde has a refractive index of 1.55.

 [(O)CNHCH2NH is the chemical structure for UF polymers and it consists of repeat units.